jimmy greaves - fact file

 Raised in the football breeding ground of Dagenham, he attended Southwood Lane Primary School and came from the same area as Terry Venables and Alf Ramsey.

-In truth, it was the worst move he could have made, with him being punished for breaking club rules and lacking the freedom he had been used to in England.
-His six month spell was ended when Bill Nicholson brought Jimmy back to London for a fee of £99,999, as he didn't want him to be burdened with the tag of being the first £100,000 footballer.
-His first match saw the relief in returning to football that he knew and his hat-trick against Blackpool started repaying the fee and the belief Bill Nick had in him.
+Chelsea had been interested in taking him back, but his six month spell was ended when Bill Nicholson brought Jimmy back to London for a fee of £99,999, as he didn't want him to be burdened with the tag of being the first £100,000 footballer.
+His first appearance in a Spurs shirt was not in the first team, but in a reserve match at Home Park, when 13,500 turned out to see him play against Plymouth Argyle reserves.
+His first team debut saw the relief in returning to football that he knew and his hat-trick against Blackpool started repaying the fee and the belief Bill Nick had in him.

 At the end of the first season with the club, he had hit 21 league goals, scored the first goal in the FA Cup Final win over Burnley, winning his first medal and the following year a double in the Final of the European Cup Winners Cup set the team on to a 5-1 win over Atletico Madrid.